-A number of patients are reported as breaching within General Surgery, due to Consultant illness.
+A number of patients are reported as breaching within General Surgery, due to Consultant illness, and Ophthalmology, due to Consultant leave and productivity issues.

 - There are continuing long-term challenges around capacity in Orthopaedics, and we are working through options to address these.
-We are working to minimise the impact of cessation of Synaptik operating lists with the implementation of the theatres and surgical flow project.
+We are working to minimise the impact of cessation of Synaptik operating lists with the implementation of the theatres and surgical flow project. - A project is being undertaken to review productivity of Ophthalmology lists in DPU, with the aim of increasing this to be in line with other Health Board areas.